e-Sharp/cpp_primitive_recursive_functions/README.md

 # Primitive and General Recursive Functions in C++

-# Motivation

 This library is intended for educational purposes.

 It provides facilities to play around with primitive and general recursive functions.
 It is designed for the syntax to be as simple and natural as possible.

-It also provides stronger type checking; if it compiles it should be somewhat valid - but not necessarily what you intended to express.
+It also provides stronger type checking; if it compiles it should be somewhat valid.

 # Usage